Your membership has expired

 Safety and Driver Assistance Systems

-The new RAV4 is the first Toyota model to come with the Toyota Safety Sense 4.0 suite of safety and driver assistance features, which uses the Arene software platform.
-Details on what advances this next-gen safety package brings will be released closer to the on-sale date.
+The new RAV4 is the first Toyota model to come with the Toyota Safety Sense 4.0 suite of active safety and driver assistance features.
+It makes a significant step forward over the TSS 2.5 in last year’s model, with the automaker’s updated sensors and software.

-Vehicles with TSS 3.0 feature automatic emergency braking with pedestrian detection, lane departure warning, lane keeping assistance, adaptive cruise control, and automatic high beams.
-In addition, they have standard blind spot warning, rear cross traffic warning, and a safe exit assist system, which monitors for passing vehicles before it allows passengers to open the doors.
+TSS 4.0 includes the latest versions of automatic emergency braking with pedestrian detection, lane departure warning, lane keeping assistance, adaptive cruise control, and automatic high beams.
+In addition, it includes standard blind spot warning, rear cross traffic warning, and a safe exit assist system, which monitors for passing vehicles before it allows passengers to open the doors when parked.

 Change Vehicle